Imanm02/CMinusCompiler/README.md

 For testing each phase of the project, we use the testcases in the `Tests` folder.

+For phase 3 we also need to use the interpreter in the `Interpreter` folder.

 ## Maintainer

 - [Iman Mohammadi](https://github.com/Imanm02)